IhabMohamed/PDT/Pallet_Detection/README.md

 	2. `CollectData.m`: matlab function that is used for collecting data while the robot is moving towards the pallet in order to perform Pallet tracking.
 We considered 3 paths for the same pallet pose in each "Path" there are 10 acquired frames.

 2. `Phase #2` is the phase of the training and testing the Faster R-CNN detector and the CNN classifier.
-It takes as input the created 2D image.
+It takes as input the created 2D images.

 	There are two main functions to fine-tune the proposed CNNs: